devMunyi/Recipe-App/README.md

 ```
 rails s OR rails server
 ```
-- After, you can follow along the app and run the appropriate option from list to interact with it.
+- After, you can follow along the app and run the appropriate option from navsigations to interact with it.

 ### Run tests